-The answer is Bitcoin, the much publicised virtual currency that has been promising to revolutionise world money for a number of years now.
-I’ve only recently had the time to sit down and fully understand how Bitcoin, and perhaps it’s relative complexity will ultimately be the biggest barrier to the widespread adoption of this currency.
+The answer is Bitcoin, the much-publicized virtual currency that has been promising to revolutionize world money for a number of years now.
+I’ve only recently had the time to sit down and fully understand how Bitcoin, and perhaps its relative complexity will ultimately be the biggest barrier to the widespread adoption of this currency.
 The Bitcoin story definitely isn’t over yet, so we can wait for the next chapters in the coming years.
 I know many people who have sold their Bitcoins while I know others who are hanging on to their Bitcoins in the hope of a big increase in value within the next 10-20 years.

 Whatever your opinion on the direction of Bitcoin, right now it is an excellent vehicle for currency conversions.

 Let’s review briefly what is needed in an international currency conversion/money transfer.
 Suppose my friend/relative/client wants to send me $1,000 from the US.
 Being in Europe, my bank account is denominated in Euro, so at some point that $1,000 needs to change into Euro.
 The big question is how many Euro will end up hitting my bank account.

 The traditional and most common way of doing international money transfers is to let the banks handle the conversion.
 This is called an international wire transfer.

 Of course, other ways of sending money exist: